Jiramide/KeyboardLayoutAnalyser/README.md

 optimize for my typing habits.
 * [ ] As a user, I want to see what flaws are present within a keyboard layout (like excessive strain for typing a specific letter).
-* [ ] As a user, I want to remove layouts that I'm not interested in judging, or layouts that aren't applicable to me (like Neo, which is optimized for typing German).
+* [X] As a user, I want to remove layouts that I'm not interested in judging, or layouts that aren't applicable to me (like Neo, which is optimized for typing German).
+* [X] As a user, I want to compute specific effort values for typing a certain corpora on a specific keyboard.
+*